This lesson is covered in more detail in Week 11 of Introduction to Sindarin

 Festivals and important days

-The Elves celebrated the solstices, also known today as the Wheel of the Year (8 equally spaced festivals that occur at the changing of the seasons and the equinoxes).
-Unfortunately we don't have names for all of them in Sindarin.
+The Elves appeared to have celebrated at least some of the solstices, also known today as the Wheel of the Year (8 equally spaced festivals that occur at the changing of the seasons and the equinoxes).
+Unfortunately if they celebrated any of the others we don't have names for them in Sindarin.

-Nost-na-Lothion = Birth of Flowers.
-This was a festival known to be celebrated in Gondolin (probably heralding the arrival of Spring) but is likely to still be celebrated.
-Enedhinor = Middle day of the year (in Gondorian reckoning, the 183rd day of the year) Durufuin = Yule, 'log night'.
-This is the winter solstice that we celebrate today around December 21st.
-Penninor = Last day of the year (March 20th)
+Nost Lyth (older Goldogrin 'Nost-na-Lothion') = Birth of Flowers.
+This was a festival known to be celebrated in Gondolin (probably heralding the arrival of Spring) but may still be celebrated.
+Enedhinor = Middle day of the year (in Gondorian reckoning, the 183rd day of the year) Amanor = Yule.
+This is the winter solstice that we celebrate today around 21st December.
+Penninor = Last day of the year (20th March).

 The exact dates of when different seasons would have started and ended are subject to debate and to a certain extent the changing of the years (when leap years are recorded and so on).
 For a look into this problem, visit this site and have a look at their calendars and calculations.